All teachers practising in Victorian schools are required to be registered with us.

 - have had at least 80 days teaching experience in an Australian or New Zealand school.

 Early childhood teacher

-If you are employed or engaged in the role of an early childhood teacher (ECT) in a Victorian children’s education and care service or children’s service, you need to be registered with us.
+If you are employed as an early childhood teacher (ECT) in a Victorian children’s education and care service or children’s service, you need to be registered with us.
 Once you have registered, your name will appear on the register of teachers.

 Being registered as an ECT demonstrates you are a teaching professional who: